aubreyjonescreatives/react-login-form-example/README.md

 1. Clone the repository
 2. Run NPM Install (to install project dependencies)
-3. Run NPM NetDev (to inject an api key and netlify functions to access the Freel Meal API)
+3. Run NPM NetDev (to inject an api key and netlify functions)

 * Note: If you need an api key, I use the https://www.themealdb.com/api.php API